 Does CLA also offer private lessons?

 Is it possible to follow language courses online?

 Yes.
-CLA offers students the chance to access online self-study language courses with innovative and interactive software.
+CLA offers students the chance to access online self-study language courses for B1 and B2 English level with innovative and interactive software.
 These are useful for students who, for various reasons, are not able to attend a traditional classroom based language course.